Lagos residents lament ejection from age-old Ibeju-Lekki communities

 Curiously, in spite of the several legal attempts by the displaced residents to get reprieve and return to their homes, more than four years after, Chief Eleku, the traditional leader (Baale) of the community, and many others are yet to get justice.

 In a court order with suit number EPD/047/2016, Justice A.J.
-Bashua of the High Court of Lagos State, Epe Judicial Division, holden at Epe, ruled on June 27, 2016, wherein it was stated that an interim injunction is granted mandating Toll System Development Company, its agents and privies to remove all thugs and hoodlums on the claimants’ land at Oko-Olomi pending the hearing and determination of mandatory injunction.
+Bashua of the High Court of Lagos State, Epe Judicial Division, holden at Epe, ruled on June 27, 2016, wherein it was stated that an interim injunction is granted mandating that all thugs and hoodlums be removed on the claimants’ land at Oko-Olomi pending the hearing and determination of mandatory injunction.

 But those claims are valid, they insist.
 Their plight, they argue, represents those of thousands of displaced residents of Oko-Olomi and 12 other villages of Olowu, Oko’le, Oko-Jegi, Idi Ope, Seriki-Alabula, Aina, Itapanpa and many others in Ibeju Lekki area of Lagos.